-1. All motor vehicles (no RV's, buses, trailers, farm equipment, etc.) shall be parked in the student parking area or designated parking space.
+- 1. All motor vehicles shall be parked in the student parking area or designated parking space.
 This area is located in front of the high school.
-(The visitor's parking lot south of the football field is not to be used unless approved through the office).

-2. All students should be of the appropriate age to drive with a valid driver's license; verification is required.
-No students are allowed to be passengers in any student vehicle on campus during the school day unless permission is given from front office.

-3. All students must register all vehicles with the school that may be used during the school year.
-The cost of parking pass is \$10.00 for the year (this covers all vehicles); proof of driver's license.
+(The visitor's parking lot south of the football field is not to be used unless approved through the office). - 2.
+All students should be of the appropriate age to drive with a valid driver's license; verification is required. - All students must register all vehicles with the school that may be used during the school year.
+The cost is \$10.00 for the year (this covers all vehicles); proof of driver's license.
 Failure on your part to register the vehicle will cause the vehicle to be towed at your expense.
-Registration materials are available in the office.
-Parking pass must be clearly visible from front of vehicle.

-4. No sitting in parked cars during any part of the school day (this includes before school and lunch period).

-5. No vehicle shall be moved from the parking lot during or between classes without the permission of the principal.

-6. Speed limits and driving rules are to be obeyed at all times.
-The speed limit is 5 MPH in the parking lot and on all school grounds.
+Registration materials are available in the office. - 4.
+No sitting in parked cars during any part of the school day (this includes before school and lunch period). - 5.
+No vehicle shall be moved from the parking lot during or between classes without the permission of the principal. - 6.
+Speed limits and driving rules are to be obeyed at all times.
+The speed limit is 5 MPH in the parking lot and on all school grounds. - 7.
 Students may not drive to athletics or other activity classes unless prior approval has been granted by the principal.
 Students are required to drive with care and may lose the privilege if not driving carefully.
 Without prior approval, students may move their vehicles after school has been released for the day.

-Students leaving the school grounds without approval, students driving in an unsafe manner on any school property, and students parking illegally will be subject to losing their driving privileges.
+- 8. Students leaving the school grounds without approval, students driving in an unsafe manner on any school property, and students parking illegally will be subject to losing their driving privileges. - 1st Infraction- 3 day suspension of driving privilege

-1st Infraction- 3 day suspension of driving privilege 2nd Infraction- 5 day suspension of driving privilege
+2nd Infraction- 5 day suspension of driving privilege